Tenth Avenue North: Founding and early success (2000-2011)

 Tenth Avenue North was founded in 2000 by Donehey and Jamison.
 According to Donehey, the name Tenth Avenue North was meant to be temporary because they were scheduled to play at a conference and could not agree on a name; they chose the name of the street they lived on in West Palm Beach and never changed it.

 The band released several independent albums and an EP before catching the attention of producers Jason Ingram and Phillip LaRue.
 Jeff Owen joined the band as guitarist before its first major label album, of which Scott Sanders was also part.
 Its debut album, Over and Underneath, was released on May 20, 2008, on Reunion Records, and the band began a tour near that time.
 The song "Love Is Here" hit the Top 20 on the U.S. Contemporary Christian Music chart, and reached No. 3 by June 21, 2008.
-It spent 13 weeks on Billboards Christian Songs chart, peaking at No. 3. and ended 2008 as the 12th most-played song on Christian Hit Radio according to R&R magazine's Christian CHR chart for the year.
+It spent 13 weeks on Billboards Christian Songs chart, peaking at No. 3. and ending 2008 as the 12th-most-played song on Christian Hit Radio, according to R&R magazine's Christian CHR chart for the year.

 The band's next single, "By Your Side", was released in late August 2008 and eventually reached No. 1 on Christian CHR radio in 2009; according to R&R's chart, it had been in that position for three weeks by February 13, 2009.
 It spent 48 weeks on the Billboard Christian Songs chart, peaking at No. 2.
 It also won the GMA Dove Award for Song of the Year at the 41st award ceremony in April 2010.
 "Hold My Heart" was released as a single in 2009 and spent 44 weeks on the Christian Songs chart, peaking at No. 4.

 Sanders departed the band and Juarez and Shirley joined the band in 2009, though they did not appear in promotional materials as band members yet.
 "Healing Begins", the first single from their next album, was released on March 2, 2010, and spent 29 weeks on the Billboard Christian Songs chart.
 The Light Meets The Dark, the complete album, came out on May 11, 2010.

 The band won the "New Artist of the Year" award at the 40th GMA Dove Awards in April 2009.

 In 2011, the band released Tenth Avenue North Live: Inside and In Between – The Shows, The Songs, The Story, a live album featuring video footage of concerts, video journals about the message behind the music, and live recordings of six of the band's biggest hits.